Making Tax Digital: The Definitive Guide

 What is Making Tax Digital?

 MTD is the government’s way of digitising record keeping, with businesses throughout the UK needing to submit all business-related transactions and tax affairs via MTD-compliant online accounting software.
+This move marks the end of traditional making tax digital annual accounting, as businesses will now be required to submit their tax information more frequently.

 There have been a lot of concerns surrounding MTD, particularly for British businesses that have historically used spreadsheets, desktop software, or just kept records manually.
 There’s no doubt that this will be a huge change for those businesses.